-Honors Organic Chemistry is an advanced level course for Seniors that is designed to track with the first two semesters of college-level organic chemistry.
+Honors Organic Chemistry is an advanced level course for Seniors that is designed to track with the first semester of college-level organic chemistry.
 Students will be expected to work rigorously both in class and independently in order acquire proficiency in this difficult subject.
-Students who successfully complete this course will be well-positioned to excel in any college-level organic chemistry course.
-Topics in this course include but are not limited to chemical structure and bonding, organic functional groups, nomenclature, chemical transformations, reaction mechanisms, synthetic design, and NMR spectroscopy.
+Students who successfully complete this course will be wellpositioned to excel in any college-level organic chemistry course.
+Topics in this course include but are not limited to chemical structure and bonding, organic functional groups, nomenclature, stereochemistry, chemical transformations, reaction mechanisms, synthetic design, and analytical chemistry including NMR spectroscopy.
 Students will take regular exams and quizzes in addition to cumulative midterm and final exams.
 Limited to 20 students.

-Prerequisites: 93% or above in Honors Chemistry and teacher recommendation.
+Prerequisites: 90% or above in Honors Chemistry and teacher recommendation.